 As noted in Section 3.2.2.2 above, the previously identified high PCE concentrations in soil were excavated in the summer of 2010.
-Confirmatory soil samples indicate the concentrations were well below the soil cleanup objective for PCE of 1,400 $\mu$ g/kg.
-Over the last two years, TVOC concentrations in well 085-379 (located in the former source area) have been declining from 2,435 $\mu$ g/L in 2011 to 201 $\mu$ g/L in November 2013.
-The selected remedy for
+Over the last three years, TVOC concentrations in well 085-379 (located in the former source area) have slowly declined from 2,435 μ g/L in 2011 to 170 μ g/L in October 2014.
+The selected remedy for the PCE soil source area also included continued groundwater treatment.
+Well 085-379 and other source area monitoring wells will continue to be sampled to evaluate the effectiveness of the source area soil remediation.